tfbninja/Scrap.tf-RaffleBot/README.md

  1. A Windows/Linux machine.
  3. Python 3.8 or later
- 4. Selenium and bs4
+ 4. Selenium, bs4 and requests
-	You can install them using "pip install selenium" and "pip install bs4"
+	You can install them using "pip install selenium" and "pip install bs4" and "pip install requests"

 ---